 - Only hiring a photographer for the ceremony

 Many couples end up regretting the fact that they only hired a photographer for part of the wedding day.
 Often the best and most enchanting moments are caught during the getting ready part of the day or later in the reception when everyone lets their hair down!
 If you’ve booked photographs for just the ceremony, you might later regret all the moments that were missed.
+Keep reading mother of the bride hairstyles.

 - Not meeting the photographer until the wedding day